mgks/webflow-module/README.md

 ```
 ```
 # FLOW
-  Triggers - Performing onpage, scroll and other triggers via active scripts if needed Libraries - Implementation of external active scripts and stylesheets Actions - Points from which you can trigger particar tasks
+  Triggers - Developing onpage, scroll and other triggers via active scripts if needed Libraries - Implementation of external active scripts and stylesheets Actions - Points from which you can trigger particar tasks
 ```